Baybars: Military legacy

-Baibars was a popular ruler in the Muslim world who had defeated the crusaders in three campaigns, and the Mongols in the Battle of Ain Jalut which many scholars deem of great macro-historical importance.
-In order to support his military campaigns, Baibars commissioned arsenals, warships and cargo vessels.
+Baybars was a popular ruler in the Muslim world who had defeated the crusaders in three campaigns, and the Mongols in the Battle of Ain Jalut which many scholars deem of great macro-historical importance.
+In order to support his military campaigns, Baybars commissioned arsenals, warships and cargo vessels.
 He was also arguably the first to employ explosive hand cannons in war, at the Battle of Ain Jalut.
+However this claim of hand cannons usage is disputed by other historians who claim hand cannons did not appear in the Middle East until the 14th century.
 His military campaign also extended into Libya and Nubia.

 Culture and science

 He was also an efficient administrator who took interest in building various infrastructure projects, such as a mounted message relay system capable of delivery from Cairo to Damascus in four days.
 He built bridges, irrigation and shipping canals, improved the harbours, and built mosques.
 He was a patron of Islamic science, such as his support for the medical research of his Arab physician, Ibn al-Nafis.
-As a testament of a special relationship between Islam and cats, Baibars left a cat garden in Cairo as a waqf, providing the cats of Cairo with food and shelter.
+As a testament of a special relationship between Islam and cats, Baybars left a cat garden in Cairo as a waqf, providing the cats of Cairo with food and shelter.

 His memoirs were recorded in Sirat al-Zahir Baibars ("Life of al-Zahir Baibars"), a popular Arabic romance recording his battles and achievements.
 He has a heroic status in Kazakhstan, as well as in Egypt, Palestine, Lebanon and Syria.

 Al-Madrassa al-Zahiriyya is the school built adjacent to his Mausoleum in Damascus.
 The Az-Zahiriyah Library has a wealth of manuscripts in various branches of knowledge to this day.